NiryoRobotics/ned_ros/sphinx_doc/source/python_ros_wrapper/ros_wrapper_doc.rst

-Python ROS Wrapper Documentation
+Python ROS Wrapper documentation
 =====================================

-This file presents the different Functions, Classes & Enums available with the API
+This file presents the different Functions, Classes & Enums available with the API.

 .. contents::
    :local:
    :depth: 1

-API Functions
+API functions
 ------------------------------------

-| This class allows you to control the robot via internal API
+| This class allows you to control the robot via internal API.
-| By controlling, we mean
+| By controlling, we mean:

-- Moving the robot
+- Moving the robot.
-- Using Vision
+- Using Vision.
-- Controlling Conveyors
+- Controlling Conveyors Belt.
-- Playing with Hardware
+- Playing with hardware.

 List of functions subsections: